Solutions and projects in Visual Studio

 Creating new projects

-The easiest way to create a new project is to start from a project template, which consists of a basic set of pre-generated code files, config files, assets, and settings that get you started creating a particular type of application or website in a particular programming language.
+The easiest way to create a new project is to start from a project template for a particular type of application or website.
+A project template consists of a basic set of pre-generated code files, config files, assets, and settings.
 These templates are what you see in the New Project or New Web Site dialog box when you choose File, New, Project or File, New, Web Site.
 For more information, see Creating Solutions and Projects.

 You can also create custom project and item templates.
 For more information, see Creating Project and Item Templates.